 On her list of good-for-you fats is certified sustainable Malaysian palm oil.
 “You’ve eaten it,” she assured Villavicencio.
 “It’s in Smart Balance, it’s in Nutella … it is sustainably grown in Malaysia.
 It’s been a replacement for a lot of trans fats that were in foods.”
 Stoler added that red palm oil contains more beta carotene than carrots.
 “It also has something called tocotrienols, which are a very potent forms of vitamin E. The National Institutes of Health is funding research looking at [palm oil’s] neuroprotective properties; and we know that it is cardioprotective as well.”

 Stoler told the audience that palm oil is available online and in ethnic grocery stores.
 In addition, it is an ingredient in many popular foods such as some microwave popcorns and candies.

 Most of the palm oil used in the United States comes from Malaysia.
-The Malaysian Sustainable Palm Oil (MSPO) certification program ensures that all palm oil produced in Malaysia will align with the country’s stringent sustainability policies.
+The Malaysian Sustainable Palm Oil (MSPO) certification program ensures that all palm oil produced in Malaysia aligns with the country’s stringent sustainability policies.
 Achieving MSPO became mandatory as of 2020, and the country is working toward 100% compliance.